jfpereira-uminho/RDS-Task1/README.md

 - change the `mininet/task1-topo.py` to implement the above topology.

 ### **Hub Behavior (Current State)**:
+You should understand the flows defined in `flows/s1-flows.txt`

-The provided `p4/hub.p4` program:
+And the provided `p4/hub.p4` program.
+As an overview it:
 - **Broadcasts** every packet it receives to all ports except the ingress port.
 - Does not inspect or process any packet headers.
-- Understand the flows defined in `flows/s1-flows.txt`

 ### **Test your Hub setup**
 1. **Compile the P4 code**